sdogruyol/awesome-ruby/README.md

   * [Padrino](http://www.padrinorb.com/) - The Godfather of Sinatra provides a full-stack agnostic framework on top of Sinatra
   * [Cramp](http://cramp.in/) - Cramp is a fully asynchronous real-time web application framework in Ruby
   * [Lotus](http://lotusrb.org/) - A newborn complete Ruby web framework that is simple, fast and lightweight.
+  * [Pakyow](http://pakyow.com/) - Pakyow is an open-source framework for the modern web.
+Build working software faster with a development process that remains friendly to both designers and developers.
+It's built for getting along.

 ## RESTful API